 Caller ID: The originating or calling party’s telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the Session Initiation Protocol (SIP) (RFC 3261, SIP: Session Initiation Protocol [Ref 7]) messages.

-(Digital) Certificate: Binds a public key to a Subject (e.g., the End-Entity).
+(Digital) Certificate: Binds a public key to a Subject (e.g., the end-entity).
 A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object [Ref 9].
 See also STI Certificate.

 Certification Authority (CA): An entity that issues digital certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate [Ref 9].